PBM Reform Heats Up as Arkansas Law Faces Court Test: What HR Should Know

 Why PBM Reform Matters to HR

-For HR leaders, PBM reform is about reducing fiduciary risk and regaining control over pharmacy spend.
+For HR leaders and benefits leaders, PBM reform is about reducing fiduciary risk and regaining control over pharmacy spend.
 As pharmacy costs continue to rise, so do the financial and compliance implications of opaque vendor contracts.

 Stronger regulation and oversight can help HR: